jhakulin/realtime-ai/README.md

 ## Overview

-This Python project exemplifies a modular approach to interacting with OpenAI's Realtime REST APIs.
+This Python project exemplifies a modular approach to interacting with OpenAI's Realtime WebSocket APIs.
 It enables the capture and processing of real-time audio by streaming it efficiently to the API for analysis or transcription.

 ---